Stocks pull back on Wall Street as inflation concerns grow - WTMJ

 Any significant acceleration of inflation would be a drag on the overall market and could crimp the broader economic recovery.

 Big technology companies were among the biggest decliners for a second straight day.
-Apple fell 1.3% and Intel fell 2%.
+Oracle fell 3% and IBM fell 2%.
 Tech stocks have gotten hit in recent days as concerns about inflation impact the overall stock market.

 Commodity prices have risen, particularly for industrial metals such as copper and platinum, as well as for energy commodities like gasoline and crude oil.
 Tech stocks, which get most of their valuation from the future profits those companies are expected to earn, become less valuable if inflation decreases the value of those earnings.